MooersLab/latextips/README.md

 You can synch your global.bin file to your Overleaf writing project by storing it on Google Drive or DropBox.
 I spent a lot of time on this and found that it was too complicated.
 One weakness is the need for continuous synching with Dropbox or Google Drive.
-I find it easier to upload to the Overleaf project a new version of the global.bib file as needed.
+I find it easier to upload a new version of the global.bib file to the Overleaf project as needed.

 ## Consider using JabRef to manage a global.bib file

 Although various text editors have packages for managing BibTeX library files, I am using JabRef.
-[JabRef.app](https://www.jabref.org/) is a free, open-source Java-based stand-a-lone application for managing and searching your BibTeX library file.
+[JabRef.app](https://www.jabref.org/) is a free, open-source Java-based stand-alone application for managing and searching your BibTeX library file.
 JabRep has tools for finding duplicate and damaged entries.
 A JabRef plugin for web browsers is available.
-It will send the BibTeX for an article to JabRef and download, relabel, and store in a folder of your choice the associated PDF when the current webpage is for an article on a PubMed, Arvix, or some journal website.
+It will send the BibTeX for an article to JabRef and download, relabel, and store the associated PDF in a folder of your choice when the current webpage is for an article on PubMed, Arvix, or a journal website.

 I have JabRef configured to relabel the PDF with the citekey.
 My citekey format is `FirstAuthorLastNameYearTitle'.
-The citekey has no dashes or underscores or whitespaces.
+The citekey has no dashes, underscores, or whitespaces.
-The latter are a pain to work with on Unix-like systems.
+The latter is a pain to work with on Unix-like systems.
 The title is in Camel case or Pascal case.
 You quickly get used to reading CamelCase.